ChairChandler/IPC-Publish-Subscribe/PROTOCOL.md

 - RcvInfoNotifications - enumerator, way of notification
   - **NoNotifications** - without notifications
   - **Notifications** - with notification, after detecting an interesting message, the server sends a notification about the new message
-- **Error error** - error,
-56
-    - **RcvMsg rcvMsg** - messages from or to the recipient, 57
-    - **SndMsg sndMsg** - messages from or to the sender, 58
-    - **Bool isNotification** - new message notifications, 59
-    - **char emptyData** - an empty message sent on the client's Answer_port port (can not send a message without any type of data, therefore this is the reason for creating this variable)

 - RcvMsg - a structure for packaging the recipient's request with data sent to the server or only data sent to the recipient from the server
   - **ClientRequest request** - user request
   - **RcvMsg_Data data** - selected data type to send

 - RcvMsg_Data - union used to select one of the following items to send